-There are a number of ways one can be charged with a criminal act.
-One possible way is for the police to arrest the individual and bring him or her before the court.
-Another way is for someone to file an Application for a Criminal Complaint.
-This application can be filed by any individual; it does not need to be filed by a police officer.
+There are a number of ways one can be charged with a criminal crime.
+One possible way is for the police to arrest the individual and bring them before the court.
+Another way is for someone to file an application for a criminal complaint.
+This can be filed by any individual; it does not need to be filed by the police.

-Typically, an individual will receive notice in the mail that someone is alleging that they had engaged in certain criminal activity.
+Typically, an individual will receive notice in the mail that someone is alleging that they engaged in certain criminal activity.
 This notice will inform the individual of the alleged crimes and provide them with a date and time to come to court.
-It is important that the individual arrive on time for this hearing as obtaining a default can allow the criminal complaint to succeed and move to the next level.
+It is important that the individual arrive on time for this hearing as obtaining a default can allow the criminal complaint to be allowed and move to the next level.

 The standard at trials is proof beyond a reasonable doubt, which means to a moral certainty.
-At a Clerk-Magistrate Hearing; however, the standard is probable cause.
-This means that the Clerk-Magistrate need only find that more likely than not, the facts are true.
+At a Clerk Magistrate Hearing; however, the standard is probable cause.
+This means that the Clerk Magistrate need only find that more likely than not, the facts are true.

-At this type of hearing, it is important to have someone who can show that there is no probable cause for the complaint.
-This means having knowledge of the facts and the statutes that are implicated and knowing what does and does not constitute probable cause.
-While some seek to represent themselves at this hearing, it is advantageous to have an attorney who is familiar with the law and the facts to handle the case.
+A number of things can occur at this hearing.
+The case could be dismissed, continued or it could proceed to criminal charges.
+At this type of hearing, it is important to have someone who can argue that there is no probable cause for the complaint to be issued.
+This means having knowledge of the facts and the statutes that are implicated and knowing what does and what doesn’t constitute probable cause.
+While some seek to represent themselves at this hearing, it is advantageous to have someone who is familiar with the law and the facts to handle the case.

 If you have been notified that you are to appear at a Clerk Magistrate Hearing, don’t go it alone, make sure you know your rights and get the representation that you deserve; contact BISSON LAW today!